 Since there is no shock, the equilibrium is a steady state characterized by the following conditions.
 Given the wage paid by firms, the interest paid by the risk-free asset, by bank deposits and by CBDC, the tax rates chosen by the government, households make decisions about labor, consumption, savings in the risk-free asset, bank deposits and CBDC to maximize utility.
-Given the cost of capital (determined by the risk-free rate and the loan rate chosen by banks) and the cost of labor (wage), firms choose capital and labor to maximize profits.
-Given deposits demand (which also depends on the rate offered by CBDC) and loan demand, banks choose the rate on deposits and on loans to maximize their profits.
+Given the cost of capital and the cost of labor (wage), firms choose capital and labor to maximize profits.
+Given deposit demand and loan demand, banks choose the rate on deposits and on loans to maximize their profits.
 The wage is such that labor markets clear.
 All the equations determining steady state real variables are summarized in the Appendix.

 Our purpose is twofold.
-First, we want to analyze the effect of the introduction of CBDC on the steady state equilibrium, as well as the effect of different CBDC design choices, such as the relative liquidity between CBDC and bank deposits (as measured by the ratio $\alpha_c/\alpha_b$ ) and of the elasticity of substitution between the two monies.
+First, we want to analyze the effect of the introduction of CBDC on the steady state equilibrium, as well as the effect of different CBDC design choices, such as the relative liquidity between CBDC and bank deposits and of the elasticity of substitution between the two monies.
 Second, we want to find the optimal choices of the government.
 This is discussed in the next subsection.